m1nuzz/EnhancedTimerResBenchmark/README.md

 ---

-## Why Use TimerResBenchmark?
+## Why Use EnhancedTimerResBenchmark?

 - Disables HPET and uses more stable timers (e.g., TSC at 3.32MHz) for better frame rate consistency and lower latency.
 - Unlike the original PowerShell-based benchmark, this tool is now a native executable written in Rust, making it faster and easier to use.
+- **Worldwide Accessibility**: Fully localized in 4 languages (English, Russian, Ukrainian, Chinese) with all source code comments in English for international collaboration.
+- **Professional Development Standards**: Modular architecture with clean separation of concerns follows Rust community best practices.
+- **Comprehensive Documentation**: Extensive inline documentation and complete CHANGELOG for transparency and maintainability.
 - This tool was initially rewritten from C# to Rust as part of a learning project.
 Contributions and feedback are always welcome!

 ---

 ## License
 This project is licensed under the **MIT License**.
-See the [LICENSE](https://github.com/SwiftyPop/TimerResBenchmark/blob/master/LICENSE) file for details.
+See the [LICENSE](https://github.com/SwiftyPop/EnhancedTimerResBenchmark/blob/master/LICENSE) file for details.